aresPanos/Interpretable-Point-Processes/README.md

-# Variational Inference-Decomposable Point Process model (VI-DPP)
+# The Variational Inference-Decomposable Point Process (VI-DPP) model

-Pytorch implementation of the (vanilla) Variational Inference-Decomposable Point Process model (VI-DPP).
+Pytorch implementation of the (vanilla) VI-DPP.

 ## Install